AdobeDocs/adobeio-events/intro/journaling_api.md

 ```

-Notice the lack of the validate link in the repsonse.
+Notice the lack of the validate link in the response.
 The success http response code signifies the position is valid. `204 No Content` signifies that your application is at the end of the journal.

 Note: Validating a position is an expensive affair and it should not be a part of regular event consumption.
 The only place for the validation link to be called is when your client application comes online and tries to read events from a position that was persisted previously.
 In case the Journaling API returns a `204 No Content` response for a previously persisted position - your application could check whether the position has expired by calling the validate link.

-In case, the position has indeed expired, your application now needs to reset the position in the journal.
+In case the position has indeed expired, your application now needs to reset the position in the journal.
 You could chose to start consuming events from the `oldest available position` or the `latest` position depending on your use case.

 ### No Events in Journal

-If in case, the Journaling API when called without any query parameters responds with a `204 No Content` response it signifies that there aren't actually any events in the journal.
+If the Journaling API, when called without any query parameters, responds with a `204 No Content` response it signifies that there aren't actually any events in the journal.
 Either there may have been events in the past that have now expired, or, there never were any events in the journal.

 For example, once all events in our journal expire:
 ```